 Purchasing a Used Car in France: What You Need

 When purchasing a used car in France, there are several documents that both parties need to provide.
-The seller is responsible for providing the are the certificat d’immatriculation, or car registration, also known as the Carte Grise, and the controle technique, or roadworthy certificate (MOT in the UK).
+The seller is responsible for providing the certificat d’immatriculation, or car registration, also known as the Carte Grise, and the controle technique, or roadworthy certificate (MOT in the UK).

 When you make the purchase, you will need to transfer the registration of the Carte Grise into your name.
 If you’re buying privately, this will be your responsibility and it can be done online here.
 You must ensure that the seller has correctly filled in the sale of the vehicle section (la cession d’un véhicule) and that they have declared the sale online.
 They will then provide you with the necessary code (code de cession) that you will use to register the car in your name.
 Be sure that you have both the code and the signed document before you leave with your new purchase.